petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/using-a-javascript-client-extension.md

 console.log('Sample Global JS 3 deployed.');
 ```

+!!! note
+    You can only configure the scope in a workspace-based client extension.
+If creating a JavaScript Client Extension through the UI, you cannot set the scope or the script location; the client extension is always page scoped and is usable only on [site pages](#use-the-client-extension-on-a-page).

 ## Next Steps

 You have successfully used a JS client extension in Liferay.
 Next, try deploying other client extension types.